Breed Tips

 Initial Costs: $500-$600

-Giant breeds like Tibetan Mastiffs, will need extra-large crates or beds to rest in.
-You new puppy will also need a leash and collar, food and water bowls, poop bags, poop scooper, toys, and grooming supplies if you choose to groom your pet at home.
-It's also recommended to put together or purchase a first aid kit for pets incase they ever have an accident and get injured.
+Giant breeds like Tibetan Mastiffs will need extra-large crates or beds to rest in.
+Your new puppy will also need a leash and collar, food and water bowls, poop bags, a poop scooper, toys, and grooming supplies if you choose to groom your pet at home.
+It's also recommended to put together or purchase a first aid kit for pets in case they ever have an accident and get injured.
 These initial supplies can cost between $500-$600.

 Microchipping: $60-$80